 What to Expect from a DEC Assessment

-- Reviewing the energy consumption data per the government-approved method which will include a site visit
+- Reviewing the actual energy consumption data per the government-approved method which will include a site visit

 - Measuring carbon dioxide (CO2) emissions for the operational floor area & building type